openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   exercises to your course content.
 You can create many different types of problems.

-  For more information, see :ref:`Working with Problem Components`.
+  For more information, see `Working with Problem Components`_.